 You stick the dishwashing soap block near your sink and either rub your scrub brush on the bar or hold it in the stream as you let the water run.

-Learn more about zero waste dishwashing soap here.
+Learn everything you need to know about zero waste dishwashing soap here.

 However, running the dishwasher uses less water than hand-washing dishes!
 These are my favorite zero waste dishwashing tabs.
 You can get them unscented if you’re avoiding fragrance.